Jonah Heim Player Props: Rangers vs. Royals

 Royals Pitching Rankings

-- The pitching staff for the Royals has a collective 8.9 K/9, which ranks 12th in the league.
+- The Royals pitching staff is 19th in the league with a collective 8.6 strikeouts per nine innings.

-- The Royals' 5.00 team ERA ranks 22nd across all league pitching staffs.
+- The Royals' 4.82 team ERA ranks 20th among all MLB pitching staffs.

-- Royals pitchers combine to rank 20th in baseball in home runs surrendered (21 total, 1.3 per game).
+- Royals pitchers combine to rank 25th in baseball in home runs allowed (23 total, 1.4 per game).

-- Lyles (0-2) takes the mound for the Royals in his fourth start of the season.
-He's put together a 5.19 ERA in 17 1/3 innings pitched, with 15 strikeouts.
+- Keller makes the start for the Royals, his fourth of the season.
+He is 2-1 with a 2.12 ERA and 16 strikeouts in 17 2/3 innings pitched.

-- His most recent appearance was on Wednesday against the Texas Rangers, when the righty threw 6 1/3 innings, surrendering four earned runs while giving up eight hits.
+- The righty last appeared on Thursday against the Texas Rangers, when he threw 6 2/3 innings, allowing one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.